hamwisk/AMDb/README.md

 ## Contributing

-As this is my first GitHub project, I’m open to contributions and learning from the community.
+We welcome contributions from the community.
 Here’s how you can contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).